Neotys-Labs/neoload-models/neoload-project/doc/v3/scenario.md

 # Scenario
 A scenario defines a test configuration.
 Select an existing SLA profile to verify and a list of existing populations to test from NeoLoad project.
 Define a load policy for each population.

+:warning: If the project already have a Scenario with the same name defined from NeoLoad, the whole scenario will be __replaced__ by the as-code one.
+Consequently, you cannot override only the populations, the apm_configuration, the duration or the load policy.
+You __must__ define the whole scenario in as-code.

 #### Available settings

 | Name                                | Description                                                                            | Accept variable | Required | Since |